BLEPHAROPLASTY

 Surgical Technique

-Through perfectly camouflaged incision lines in the skin, the excess skin and fatty bags are removed.
+Through perfectly camouflaged incision lines, I remove excess skin and fatty bags from the eyelids.

-For the lower eyelids, the procedure can be performed with skin incisions along the lash line, or retrograde through the conjunctiva with proper protection of the eyeball (Transconjunctival Technique).
-This transconjunctival technique reduces the risks of scleral exposure and ectropion complications.
+For the lower eyelids, the procedure can be performed through a skin incision just below the lash line, or entirely through the inner surface of the eyelid (Transconjunctival Technique), leaving no external scar at all.
+The transconjunctival approach is particularly useful when fat removal is the primary goal, as it eliminates the risks of scleral exposure and ectropion.

-This is an outpatient procedure (the patient is discharged the same day).
+This is an outpatient procedure with same-day discharge.

 Pre-Surgical Examinations

-Basic laboratory tests should be ordered: complete blood count, blood coagulation tests, kidney function tests, and urinalysis to rule out urinary infections.
+Basic laboratory tests are required: complete blood count, blood coagulation tests, kidney function tests, and urinalysis.

-Certain specialized tests will be ordered according to each patient's characteristics and medical history.
+Certain specialized tests are ordered based on each patient's characteristics and medical history.

 Post-Operative Care